 “I’m a big believer in saying things while I have the chance,” Lestrade replied.

-There was a knock on the door.
-A young boy pushed it open.
-“The trap near the henhouse is sprung,” he announced, breathlessly.
+I was silent.
+More than most, that's a thing I should know.
+I took refuge in my glass.
+A knock sounded at the door.
+A young boy pushed it open and breathlessly announced, “The trap near the henhouse is sprung.”

 Lestrade stood.
 “We have our fox,” he said.